AllenSWDB/allenswdb.github.io/databook/background/em-connectomics.md

 *   How do functional responses relate to the morphology of cells?
 *   How do functional responses relate to the connectivity of cells?
-*   How does visual coding arise from populaion coding?
+*   How does visual coding arise from population coding?

 In addition, a whole host of non-neuronal cells are also present, such as astrocytes, oligodendrocytes, microglia, and pericytes.
 Many people are